What you need to know about spray-on disinfecting methods.

 How do electrostatic sprayers compare?

-A typical hand pump sprayer takes about three times more chemical and three times longer to coat a surface compared to a Victory Innovations electrostatic sprayer.* That’s because of two things: electrostatic sprayers automate the expulsion of liquids and the like-charged chemical particles are driven apart for more even, widespread coverage.
+A typical hand pump sprayer takes about three times longer to coat a surface compared to a Victory Innovations electrostatic sprayer.* That’s because of two things: electrostatic sprayers automate the expulsion of liquids and the like-charged chemical particles are driven apart for more even, widespread coverage.
 Watch the video below to see just how much time Victory electrostatic sprayers can save compared with traditional spray bottles.

 Victory Innovations electrostatic sprayers are also designed to handle corrosive chemicals, meaning they can stay in use longer than repurposed high-pressured sprayers.
 And compared to foggers, electrostatic sprayers don’t require room sealing prior to spraying.
 The sprayed particles also evenly wrap around and coat surfaces.
 Once the surface is dry, the space is usable again.
 You can learn more about the differences between electrostatic sprayers and foggers by checking out our Foggers vs. Electrostatic Sprayers infographic.